-Certain assets of the HBI Investment Trust were invested in investments managed by State Street or Northern Trust at the time such party served as trustee of the HBI Investment Trust; therefore, these transactions qualify as party-in-interest transactions.
+Certain assets of the HBI Investment Trust were invested in investments managed by State Street at the time such party served as trustee of the HBI Investment Trust; therefore, these transactions qualify as party-in-interest transactions.
 Certain assets of the HBI Investment Trust were invested in investments managed by ING at the time ING served as recordkeeper of the HBI Investment Trust; therefore, these transactions qualify as party-in-interest transactions.
-Fees paid by the Plan during 2010 and 2009 for legal, accounting, and other professional services rendered by parties in interest were based on customary and reasonable rates for such services.

-Approximately 4.5% and 4.8% of the HBI Investment Trust's assets as of December 31, 2010 and 2009, respectively, were invested in Hanesbrands common stock, in each case through participant-directed account balances.
-At December 31, 2010 and 2009, the HBI Investment Trust held 895,437 and 939,981 shares, respectively, of Hanesbrands common stock that had a fair value of \$22,744,100 and \$22,642,942, respectively.
+Approximately 3.9% and 4.6% of the HBI Investment Trust's net assets as of December 31, 2011 and 2010, respectively, were invested in Hanesbrands common stock, in each case through participant-directed account balances.
+At December 31, 2011 and 2010, the HBI Investment Trust held 878,244 and 895,437 shares, respectively, of Hanesbrands common stock that had a fair value of \$19,198,414 and \$22,744,100, respectively.